wentzpatricia/wentzpatricia/README.md

 Thank You for taking the time to view my GitHub Profile 😊
 <br><br>
-💻 I’m currently studying Analysis and systems development.
+💻 I'm graduated in Systems Analysis and Development.
 <br>
 👩‍💻I'm a front-end developer at <a href="https://www.unicred.com.br">Unicred</a>&nbsp;.